Overview

 - Mining Sustainability and the Environment.

 The program attracts mining professionals from all corners of the world and creates a diverse network of mining expertise.
 Students benefit from the academic content as well as the international professional experience each student brings to the program.
-Students also have the opportunity to enhance their experience with an 4-8 month paid work term.
+Students also have the opportunity to enhance their experience with a 4, 8 or 12 month paid work term.

 Take advantage of our institute’s strong sense of community and close industrial support.